Skip to content

 Real Talk: What Happens If You Ignore Your Coils

-What makes this story painful is that about $200 worth of cleaners and maybe 8 hours of maintenance spread over those seven years could have prevented it.
+What makes this story painful is that about $200 worth of cleaners and maybe 8 hours of basic maintenance spread over those seven years could have completely prevented it.

 1. Year 1-2: Energy efficiency drops by 10-15%.
 You notice slightly higher bills.